refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 		fm.show();
 		exec();
 	}

-![The appearance will be displayed like Figure 3.4] (minimize.jpg)
+\endcode

-Figure 3.4 Decoration with minimize button and maximize button
+![Decoration with minimize button and maximize button] (minimize.jpg)

+__The nana::gui::appear::optional__ is used to create a window with decoration depending on the first non-type template parameter.

 There is a feature for these templates: the order of template parameters does not affect the order of explicit specifying template parameters, the name of template parameters just tell you which attribute can affect the appearance.
 For example:

-appear::decorate<appear::minimize, appear::maximize>() creates an appearance that is the same as the result created by appear::decorate<appear::maximize, appear::minimize>().
+nana::gui::appear::decorate<appear::minimize, appear::maximize>() creates an appearance that is the same as the result created by nana::gui::appear::decorate<appear::maximize, appear::minimize>().

-appear::decorate<>() creates an appearance that is the same as appear::decorate<int, int, int, int, int>(), because the type of int is not wanted.
+nana::gui::appear::decorate<>() creates an appearance that is the same as nana::gui::appear::decorate<int, int, int, int, int>(), because the type of int is not wanted.

+The parameter of class template nana::gui::appear::decorate can be minimize, maximize, sizable, taskbar, floating.

+The parameter of class template nana::gui::appear::bald     can be taskbar, floating.

+The parameter of class template nana::gui::appear::optional can be true, false, taskbar, floating.

 \section event Event Handling